Military Mothers: Violence and Perinatal Outcomes

 Suicide is a serious threat for all returning veterans.
 Combat exposure and partner violence increases the risk.
 A study of 8,427 women veterans found that 3% of the total sample reported suicidal ideation or self-harm behaviors[17].
 In contrast, women who screened positive for any type of IPV had double the risk for suicidal ideation or self-harm.

 On a positive note, the Veterans Health Administration is screening more women for IPV.
-A recent retrospective study of VHA data from 2014 to 2020 found that only one agency was screening for IPV in 2014, but 82% of the agencies were by 2020[21].
-In 2020, 154,000 women were screened for IPV, but the percentage was higher (8%) among women of childbearing age vs 6% of veterans in general.
+A recent retrospective study of VHA data from 2014 to 2020 found that only one agency was screening for IPV in 2014.
+By 2020, half of the agencies were.
+In 2014, 500 women screened positive for IPV, but in 2020, 35,000 did.
+The overall rate of IPV among female veterans was 7%.
+However, the rate was higher (8%) among women of childbearing age vs 6% of veterans in general.
 When using the more liberal scale cutoff of 6+ on the measure, the rates increased to 11% for women of childbearing age, and 7% for the general population of women in the Veterans Affairs (VA) health system[21].

 Military Sexual Trauma